m-lab/website/_pages/tests/ndt/ndt.md

     * measurement-lab.intermediate_ndt.extended_web100_downloads
     * measurement-lab.intermediate_ndt.extended_web100_uploads
   * **The starting point for nearly all alternative analysis of M-Lab data should be private custom unified views built on Extended Views**
+    * Add pointers to Custom Unified View documentation @@@@@

 ## Raw Tables
   * The archived raw data parsed and imported into BigQuery
   * **They are provided for pedantic completeness but are no longer recommended for general use**
   * Also called "faithful views" in some documentation
-  * Includes one row for every test record that can be parsed, even if truncated or partially corrupted
+  * Includes one row for every unique test that can be parsed, even if truncated or partially corrupted
   * Small number of added columns indicating parse errors and [future] metrics computed directly from the snap logs (web100 or tcp-info)
   * Currently web100 and ndt5 use the legacy parser
   * The schemas reflect the original structure of the archived raw data and differ per tool and parser version